Dʿmt: History

 Archaeologist Rodolfo Fattovich believed that there was a division in the population of Dʿmt and northern Ethiopia due to the kings ruling over the 'sb (Sabaeans) and the 'br, the 'Reds' and the 'Blacks'.
 Fattovich also noted that the known kings of Dʿmt worshipped both South Arabian and indigenous gods named 'str, Hbs, Dt Hmn, Rb, Šmn, Ṣdqn and Šyhn.

-After the fall of Dʿmt in the 5th century BC, the plateau came to be dominated by smaller unknown successor kingdoms.
+After the fall of Dʿmt, the plateau came to be dominated by smaller unknown successor kingdoms.
 This lasted until the rise of one of these polities during the first century BC, the Aksumite Kingdom.

-Name

-Due to the similarity of the name of Dʿmt and Damot when transcribed into Latin characters, these two kingdoms are often confused or conflated with one another, but there is no evidence of any relationship to Damot, a kingdom far to the south and existing a millennium and a half later.

 Known rulers

 The following is a list of four known rulers of Dʿmt, in chronological order: